 On average, females measure 7 feet from nose to tail and weigh between 70 and 100 pounds.
 Males may reach up to 8 feet in length and weigh between 130 and 150 pounds.
 Largest recorded mountain lion weighed in at 276 lbs.

-One of the immediate ways to suspect the presence of mountain lions is to be aware of the big cat's preferred prey.
+One of the quickest ways to suspect the presence of mountain lions is to be aware of the cat's preferred prey.

-Also, in urban areas, Cougars will feed on easy prey like house cats and dogs.
-A spike in pet disappearance in the neighborhood, could predict a mountain lion in the area.
-The risk to domestic pets is higher if fluffy or fido are fed or left outside, especially at night.
-Cougars will eat your pets food and dogs chained outside can be easy prey for the big cat.
+Cougars will feed on easy prey like house cats and dogs.
+A spike in pet disappearance might predict a mountain lion in the neighborhood.
+The risk to domestic pets is greater if fed or left outside at night.
+Cougars will eat pet food left outside and animals that are chained outdoors for the night.

-You can view and feel the excitement we felt of our first video of a Mountain Lion aka Puma Concolor walking at night in our forest in 2020.
+You can feel the excitement we felt watching our first video of a mountain lion, aka Puma concolor, walking at night near our home in 2020.

 Track Description